 More so, proper hydration is needed for adequate gut function and protection against autoimmunity.
 When dehydration kicks in, the body is more prone to autoimmune flares, digestive issues, and poor gut integrity.

-BEST TIPS ON HYDRATION
+BEST HYDRATION TIPS

 Before you run to the nearest grocery market to stock up on Gatorade, it’s important to note that there are much more effective ways to stay hydrated.
 Although extremely common, sports drinks and electrolyte powders are often filled with sugar and chemicals, leading to bloating and gas.
 In fact, most of these products don’t even hydrate your body properly!